Here’s City Lights’ 2017-18 season!

 South Bay Premiere

 This is Chekhov — like you’ve never seen it before.
 Award-winning playwright Aaron Posner’s bold, raucous, contemporary riff on The Seagull moves the Chekhov work to a country house where unrequited desire drowns in sarcasm and alcohol.
-Actresses, playwrights, novelists and doctors all bare their souls as they struggle to find the truths of life.
+Actresses, writers and even a ukulele-playing cook all bare their souls as they struggle to find the truths of life.
 And everyone discovers the disappointments of art, love and growing up in this skillful remix of Chekhov’s classic.

 Miss Bennet: Christmas at Pemberley